You are here:

 The general application process is:

-- The employer (you, as the academy trust) gets an application form from DBS or an umbrella body (a registered body that gives access to DBS checks)
+- You, the academy trust, gets an application form from DBS or an umbrella body (a registered body that gives access to DBS checks)

 - You send the completed application form to DBS or their umbrella body